RJC275/Pratice-of-text-mat-and-logical-functions/README.md

 # Pratice-of-text-mat-and-logical-functions
-Practicing the text, math, and logical functions using Google Sheet/Excel
+Practicing the text, math, and logical functions using Google Sheet/Excon configuring the logical functions